 An important component of the treatment for designer drug addiction is advising patients about the grave dangers of these compounds.
-Education is the cornerstone of confronting the challenges presented by new designer drugs.
+Education is the cornerstone of confronting the challenges presented by new psychoactive substances.
 Accurate information about the potential risks of these products and gentle encouragement to make healthy choices can go a long way in helping drug users make informed decisions about changing their behavior.

 Hope Without Commitment

 Find the best treatment options.
 Call our free and confidential helpline